lauren-cordova/transportation/README.md

 # 🚗 Transportation Technology Insights

-This repository showcases the technical expertise and innovations my team and I have driven in advancing large-scale transportation solutions.
-Our nationwide connected vehicle data platform processes 700 million transactions per day, ingests 300GB of data daily across 200+ datasets, and integrates thousands of IoT devices.
-Built in under two quarters, this platform has already scaled to over 11,000 transactions per second, delivering real-time insights that power next-generation mobility and safety applications.
-With two patents pending and multiple industry-recognized publications, our work pushes the boundaries of data processing, connected vehicle intelligence, and transportation technology.
+This repository showcases the technical leadership and innovation driven by my team at the Smart Mobility Office in advancing large-scale transportation systems.
+In under two quarters, we built a nationwide connected vehicle data platform that now scales beyond 11,000 transactions per second, ingesting 300GB daily across 200+ datasets and integrating thousands of IoT devices.
+It delivers real-time insights that power next-generation safety and mobility applications.
+With two patents pending and multiple peer-reviewed publications, our work pushes the boundaries of edge-to-cloud data processing, real-time analytics, and smart transportation technology.

 ## 📚 Publications